moonrise/angsb/joe-eames-fundamentals/readme.txt

 There are two launchers for this project:
 1. joeeames-fundamentals that runs IntelliJ built in web server (port 63342; serves the whole project!)
-2. node web server that runs Node server at port 8000 (serves only this folder)
+2. "node web server" that runs Node server at port 8000 (serves only this folder)

 Since the server data is fed from node web server, port 63342 won't work for data retrieval for $http and $resource services.
 Possibly future solution is jsonp.